Hair Restoration For Women in Long Island, NY

-The robotic FUE method we use at RHRLI involves minimal to no pain or discomfort.
+The robotic FUE hair restoration method we use at RHRLI involves minimal to no pain or discomfort.
 Only local anesthesia and a mild oral sedative are necessary for comfort during this minimally invasive procedure, and only mild use of over-the-counter pain relievers afterward, if at all.
 The vast majority of patients never need stronger pain killers.
 By contrast, FUT, also known as “strip surgery”, is associated with significantly more pain and discomfort that can last for several days.
 Many FUT patients need narcotics to provide pain relief.

 Is Women’s Hair Loss Different From Men’s?

 Can Medications Cause Hair Loss in Women?

 A number of medications can cause hair loss by disrupting the normal hair growth cycle.
 Examples include: